Concours Contender: 1999 Porsche 986 Boxster 23K Miles – SOLD!

 Earlier this year, Hagerty Insurance listed the 986 Boxster among the Top Ten Collectible Cars to watch in 2019 as the value of these continue to inch forward.
 As an owner of a 1998 example in excellent condition, my humble opinion is that a maximum $17,500 would be a fair price for this example and here’s two reasons why.

 The first is simply supply.
 With nearly 30,000 produced in the first three years, on any given day you can find several, low mileage examples base examples such as this one for around $12,000.
 Starting 1999, Porsche added the higher horsepower “S” model which typically gets the money being asked for here.
 Complicating matters even more is the fact that later 987 versions (2005-2014) are starting to hit the bottom their depreciation curve.
 So for about the same amount of money the seller is asking you could buy a newer Boxster with arguably better performance with a much improved interior that even includes a glove box.

-That said, if you’re looking for a Porsche to enter into Concours competition, this is an excellent, low mileage and well optioned example that makes it a prime candidate.
+That said, if you’re looking for a Porsche to enter into Concours competition, this is an excellent, low mileage, and well-optioned example that makes it a prime candidate.
 Hopefully, the seller has the original documentation and maintenance receipts to help with that presentation.
 The only possible non-stock item noticed is the wood-grained applique on the dashboard.
-You’ll need to check the white option code label under the frunk hood to confirm whether this a was a factory installed option.
-If that’s true, its a very rare option that only adds to this car’s desirability.
+You’ll need to check the white option code label under the frunk hood to confirm whether this was a factory-installed option.
+If that’s true, it’s a very rare option that only adds to this car’s desirability.
 As with any Porsche we feature, we highly recommend a pre-purchase inspection to ensure you know exactly what you are buying prior to making the investment.
 If everything checks out, good luck with the purchase!